JKomieter/JKomieter/README.md

 ### <div align="center">Passionate about coding, problem-solving, and continuous learning.
 I thrive on turning complex challenges into elegant solutions through clean and efficient code.
 Aspiring software engineer with a deep interest in web and app development, and a knack for JavaScript, React, Nextjs, React native and Rust.</div>

+### Currently Working On

+🚀 I am actively contributing to [InspiroDraw](link-to-your-repo), a collaborative online workspace built with Next.js, Fabric.js, and Socket.io.
+It's a Miro clone that allows users to collaborate in real-time on a digital canvas.
+Feel free to check out the [project repository](link-to-your-repo) for more details!

+---

-- 🌱 I’m currently learning React Native, Rust and 3d web development
+- 🌱 Learning React Native, Rust and 3d web development

 - ❓ Ask me about anything related to Frontend development